 The definition of hierarchy according to Oxford Dictionaries is: “a system or organization in which people or groups are ranked one above the other according to status or authority.”
-Synonyms listed are: pecking order, order, ranking, chain of command.
-Hierarchy is the holy grail of how things are generally run on planet Earth; whether it’s a country or any organized group for that matter, someone has to be the boss.
+Synonyms listed are: “Pecking order, Ranking, Chain of command.”
+Hierarchy is the holy grail of how things are generally run on planet Earth; whether it’s a country or any organization, someone has to be the boss.
 It is our understanding that the absence of one constitutes anarchy.

 So there’s either hierarchy or anarchy – right?

-When it comes to submission, we are supposed to learn from the Best, Christ.
+We learn submission from the Best, Christ.
 That is why Paul wrote in the same letter (Ephesians 5:1-2):

 “Imitate God, therefore, in everything you do, because you are his dear children.
 Live a life filled with love, following the example of Christ.”